-According to the “Resource Guide to Federal Funding for Technology in Public Schools,” a five year, $2 billion dollar grant was established in 1998 to provide support at both the state and local level for meeting national technology goals.
-National goals for all public schools include: “modern computers, high quality educational software, trained teachers, and affordable connections to the Internet.”
+According to the “Resource Guide to Federal Funding for Technology in Public Schools,” a five-year, $2 billion dollar grant was established in 1998 to provide state and local support for meeting national technology goals.
+National goals for all public schools include: “modern computers, high-quality educational software, trained teachers, and affordable connections to the Internet.”

 To further support the successful fruition of this goal, the “Technology Literacy Challenge Fund” was launched in 1997, with over $200 million dollars in funding—this later doubled to $425 million by 1998.
 The millions of dollars in funds were dispersed to all fifty states, where local communities and public schools were to collaborate to integrate technology into teaching and learning.